 How does a team come to be known as a bear, fish, bird, plant, or a historical figure, anyway?
 How does an owner assure buy-in from the fanbase, with a name that is both connected to the place and can inspire an appealing logo and mascot?

-To find out more about how all 31 NHL teams got their names (and how some owners rebranded teams when they moved to different cities), Stacker searched for answers in team histories from the National Hockey Association's (NHA) founding in 1909 to its replacement as the NHL in 1917 and the comings and goings of other leagues all the way up to today.
-If a current team had a through-line in any of these leagues, we found out when and where they played, and what they were called, and why.
+To find out more about how all 31 NHL teams got their names (and how some owners rebranded teams when they moved to different cities), Stacker searched for answers in team histories from the National Hockey Association's (NHA) founding in 1909 to its replacement as the NHL in 1917 and the comings and goings of other leagues to today.
+If a current team had a through-line in any of these leagues, we found out when and where they played, what they were called, and why.
 Sources include NHL.com, local history sites, and fan sites.
 We discovered how prevalent it was to have fan involvement in the naming process, through contests and voting.

 Read on to learn which team was named after a Disney movie, and which one was inspired by a team at the U.S. Military Academy.

 You may also like:30 famous athletes who received lifetime bans

 Founded by the Walt Disney Company in 1993, the Anaheim Mighty Ducks were named after the 1992 film “The Mighty Ducks.”
 When Disney sold the team in 2005, the new owners dropped the adjective from their team's name.
 Two years later the Ducks won the franchise’s only Stanley Cup.

 The Arizona Coyotes began as the former World Hockey Association’s Winnipeg Jets in 1971.
 When team owners moved the franchise to the Phoenix area in 1996, a more appropriate geographic name was chosen by fans in a naming contest, beating out the Scorpions.
 The Coyotes’ only success has been their lone division title for the 2011-12 season.